 Always give yourself plenty of time when applying or renewing a passport!
 In 2013 I applied for my passport 7 months ahead of time.
 The government website says it takes a standard of 6 weeks to process.
-For most people their passport is ready in 4-5 weeks, some get lucky and have their passport in 3 weeks or less and for other people it might take a couple of months.
-The best way to get your passport on time is to make sure all of your paperwork is correct, then you should not have any issues past 6 weeks.
-If you are short on time you could pay an extra $60 for an expedited passport that guarantees it ready in 2-3 weeks.
+For most people their passport is ready in 4-5 weeks, some get lucky and have their passport in 3 weeks or less and for other people, it might take a couple of months.
+The best way to get your passport on time is to make sure all of your paperwork is correct, then you should not have any issues taking longer than 6 weeks.
+If you are short on time you could pay an extra $60 for an expedited passport that guarantees it is ready in 2-3 weeks.

 For first time passports holders you will need to send in your physical birth certificate or a certified copy of it along with a current 2×2 inch photograph and the DS-11 form.

 When renewing your passport you need to physically attach your old passport and a 2×2 inch photo to the DS-82 form.

 The US government website has all of the forms and information.

 My Passport Renewal Process